rachelwe/webtopie-build-process/README.md

 ### `dev`
   `run-p serve watch:*`

-  Run the following tasks simultaneously: `serve`, `watch:css`, `watch:js`.
-When a .scss or .js file changes in `src`, the task will compile the changes to the respective folders, and the server will be notified of the change.
+  Run the following tasks simultaneously: `serve`, `watch:css`, `watch:js` and `watch:icons`.
+When a .scss, .js or .svg file changes in `src`, the task will compile the changes to the respective folders, and the server will be notified of the change.
 Any browser connected to the server will then inject the new file.

   A css change does not trigger a full-page reload, the changes are discrete.

 ### `build`
   `run-p build:*`

-  Build the production files without launching a server and run `autoprefixer`.
+  Build the production files without launching a server.